lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 tags: general, logic, Turing
 ---

-Every now and then, somebody claims that Turing "invented the computer": because he invented Turing machines.
-However, Turing machines are not actual machines.
-They aren't even models of machines.
-It turns out (we have Turing's own word for it), a TM is a model of a man working at a desk.
+Every now and then, somebody claims that Turing "invented the computer", because he invented Turing machines.
+However, Turing machines are not designs of actual computing machines.
+They aren't even abstract models of machines.
+It turns out (we have Turing's own word for it), a TM is a model of a man writing on paper at a desk.
 So why *did* Turing invent TMs, and where did this lead?

 ### Turing's article "On Computable Numbers"